≡ Menu

 The coat

-Hides the fact that the Puli has a very strong, muscular body.
-He has amazing stamina and as a herding dog or working dog, he can take on an incredible amount of physical work.
+It hides the fact that the Puli has a solid, muscular body.
+He has excellent stamina and can do incredible physical work as a herding dog or working dog.

-His coat comes in different colors such as white, gray, black, reddish black and light brown.
+His coat comes in different colors: white, gray, black, reddish black, and light brown.

 Grooming

-…Is not easy with the Puli, for obvious reasons.
-He coat needs to be brushed almost every day and he has to be given a bath every few weeks.
-Otherwise his dreadlocks can get all tangled up.
+…Is not easy with the Puli, for apparent reasons.
+His coat must be brushed almost every day, and he must be given a bath every few weeks.
+Otherwise, his dreadlocks can get all tangled up.

 Temperament and Personality